-Once listed, the Company will be required to comply with the continuous disclosure requirements in the Listing Rules and the Corporations Act.
+The Company is required to comply with the continuous disclosure requirements in the Listing Rules and the Corporations Act.
 29Metals is committed to observing its disclosure obligations under the Listing Rules and the Corporations Act.

-Subject to the exceptions contained in the Listing Rules, the Company will be required to disclose to the ASX any information concerning 29Metals which is not generally available and which a reasonable person would expect to have a material effect on the price or value of the Shares.
+Subject to the exceptions contained in the Listing Rules, the Company will be required to disclose to the ASX any information concerning 29Metals which is not generally available and which a reasonable person would expect to have a material effect on the price or value of the Company’s shares.

-The Company has adopted a Disclosure and Communications Policy to take effect from Listing which establishes procedures and processes aimed at ensuring that all 29Metals personnel who have access to sensitive information understand how to identify and escalate information to enable it to be assessed for the purposes of the Company’s disclosure obligations, and also to understand the nature and importance of the Company’s disclosure obligations.
+The Company’s Disclosure and Communications Policy establishes procedures and processes aimed at ensuring that all 29Metals personnel who have access to sensitive information understand how to identify and escalate information to enable it to be assessed for the purposes of the Company’s disclosure obligations, and also to understand the nature and importance of the Company’s disclosure obligations.

 Personnel in nominated roles under the policy are required to actively monitor business performance and developments, within their respective areas of management or functional accountability, to identify information that may be sensitive information warranting disclosure under the Company’s continuous disclosure obligations.